devexp-pro/reface/docs/readme.md

 # Reface 🎭

-Reface is a type-safe template engine for HTML with JSX support.
+A type-safe template engine for HTML with JSX support.

 ## Installation